Surf and Camp around Cornwall: Perfect Packing Guide

 Surf’s Up – All Year Round

-One of the biggest misconceptions about surfing in England is that it's a summer-only sport.
-While the warmer months are undoubtedly popular, England’s coastlines — especially those in Cornwall — offer surfable waves all year round.
-In fact, autumn and spring often bring some of the best swells, with fewer crowds and consistent surf conditions.
+A common myth about surfing in England is that it’s only worth doing in the summer.
+While the warmer months are popular, the reality is that England’s coastlines — particularly in Cornwall — deliver great waves throughout the year.
+In fact, autumn and spring often produce the most consistent swells, with fewer crowds and excellent surf conditions.

 surfing in england.
 A birds eye view of a surfer in the waves.